Invertible disformal transformations with higher derivatives: Conclusions

 \section{Conclusions}

 In the present paper, we studied a higher-derivative generalization of the disformal transformation, with a special focus on transformations of the form~\eqref{disformal2}, which we recapitulate here: \be \bar{g}_\mn = F_0 g_\mn + F_1 \na_\mu\phi\na_\nu\phi + 2F_2 \na_{(\mu}\phi\na_{\nu)}X + F_3 \na_\mu X\na_\nu X, \ee with $F_i$'s ($i=0,1,2,3$) being functions of $\phi$, $X=\na_\mu\phi\na^\mu\phi$, $Y=\na_\mu\phi\na^\mu X$, and $Z=\na_\mu X\na^\mu X$.
-For this type of transformations, we derived the invertibility conditions~\eqref{inv_cond} and explicitly constructed its inverse transformation~\eqref{inv_trnsf2}.
+For this type of transformation, we derived the invertibility conditions~\eqref{inv_cond} focusing on the group structure and explicitly constructed its inverse transformation~\eqref{inv_trnsf2}.
 Our construction of the inverse transformation is based on the following two properties:~[\ref{propertyA}] the closedness under the matrix product and [\ref{propertyB}] the closedness under the functional composition.
 With these two properties, the generalized disformal transformations form a group with respect to the matrix product and the functional composition, which allows us to systematically construct the inverse metric and the inverse transformation in a fully covariant manner.
 This strategy can be straightforwardly extended to even more general disformal transformations, e.g., of the form~\eqref{disformal3}.
-Moreover, it also applies to the vector disformal transformation~\cite{Kimura:2016rzw} and the multi-disformal transformation~\cite{Watanabe:2015uqa}, the former of which is discussed in the \hyperref[AppA]{Appendix}.
+Our results hold in general $D$-dimensional spacetime.
+Moreover, it also applies to the vector disformal transformation~\cite{Kimura:2016rzw} and the multidisformal transformation~\cite{Watanabe:2015uqa,Firouzjahi:2018xob}, the former of which is discussed in the \hyperref[AppA]{Appendix}.
 We also investigated the generalized disformal transformation of known DHOST theories which contain up to the second derivative of the scalar field.
 As a consequence, we obtained a new class of ghost-free theories containing the third or higher derivatives of the scalar field as well as novel derivative couplings to the curvature tensor, e.g., $R_{\alpha\beta}\na^\alpha X\na^\beta X$.